Joseph’s Rise to Power

 Word that Egypt had food inevitably reached the surrounding nations, and they also came to buy grain from Joseph.
 The immeasurable amount of grain God had provided during the years of abundance allowed Joseph to bless the other nations as well as the Egyptians.15 Word would also reach Canaan, setting the stage for the climax of the story—Joseph’s reunion with his family.

-2. In Hebrew, the wind from the Sahara is called “eastern wind,” or simply “eastern,” because in Israel it blows toward the east.
-It has several names in different areas.
-In Egypt, it’s called the khamsin.
-Encyclopaedia Britannica Online, s.v. “khamsin,” accessed May 4, 2023, https://www.britannica.com/science/khamsin; Kidner, Genesis, 206.
+- The desert wind has several names in different areas.
+In Hebrew, it’s called “eastern wind,” or simply “eastern,” because in Israel it blows from the Arabian Desert in the east.
+In Egypt, it’s called the khamsin, and it blows from the south.
+Encyclopaedia Britannica Online, “khamsin,” accessed May 4, 2023, https://www.britannica.com/science/khamsin; Kidner, Genesis, 206.